 For industries that have hard-to-treat wastes, the County System can treat:

 - high volumes of wastewater or high variations in flow

 - wastewaters with high amounts of suspended solids or biochemical oxygen demand

 - the cleanest environmentally-safe discharge into streams, rivers, and lakes

-The current wholesale charges to the communities total $3.19 per thousand gallons for O&M and bonds.
+The current wholesale charges to the communities are comparatively low.
 The local townships and cities then add charges for their own sewer collection systems.

 Exceptionally clean water is returned to the Muskegon River, eventually flowing to Muskegon Lake and Lake Michigan.